-The City of Ashland believes building healthy, strong families and neighborhoods is key to reducing the number of families living in poverty.
-This will be accomplished by:
+The City of Ashland believes building healthy and strong families and neighborhoods is key to reducing the number of families living in poverty.
+Neighborhood policing.
+Building relationships between the City and residents.
+Providing activities and services within CDBG Target areas.
+Building community participation.
+Training courses.
+Encouraging educational attainment.

-- Community policing.

-- Building relationships between the City and residents.

-- Providing activities and services within CDBG Target areas.

-- Building community participation.

-- Training courses.

-- Encouraging educational attainment.